babygau/son-of-harpoon/README.md

     -- sets harpoon to run the command immediately as it's passed to the terminal when calling `sendCommand`. enter_on_sendcmd = false,

-    -- closes any tmux windows harpoon that harpoon creates when you close Neovim. tmux_autoclose_windows = false,
+    -- closes any tmux windows that harpoon creates when you close Neovim. tmux_autoclose_windows = false,

     -- filetypes that you want to prevent from adding to the harpoon list menu.